emmanueltab/dataAnalysisWithPython/README.md

 Spring 2022 Intro to Programming Term Project

 This was the project that Joseph Barrera, and I worked on for "intro to programming" freshmen year at the University of St. Thomas, Houston TX.
-Our professor was Dr. Carlos Monroy, a professor of Computer Science at UST.

 # Explaination:
 In the celtic package there are 2 modules, parser and stats.